Skip To Main Content

 Selection Committee Makeup

-The University Distinguished Professor Award Selection Committee is composed of six University Distinguished Professors serving staggered two-year terms.
-The members of the award committee must be from six different colleges or schools, and any member must not be reappointed for two years after their term is finished.
-The provost and the Executive Committee of Distinguished Professors will each select three members for the awards committee, all subject to approval by the provost.
+The University Distinguished Professor Award Selection Committee is composed of nine University Distinguished Professors serving staggered three-year terms.
+The members of the award committee must be from a diverse set of colleges/schools.
+A member must not be reappointed for three years after their term is completed.

 Executive Committee

-The Executive Committee of Distinguished Professors consists of nine Distinguished Professors.
+The Executive Committee of Distinguished Professors consists of 12 Distinguished Professors.
 Each year, three are elected for a three year term.

 The current Executive Committee members are: